 Starting a compost is a great way to put those table scraps to use.
-It also helps with any type of garden you are growing.
-If you are getting bored at home, and new project is enticing.
+It also helps with any garden you are growing.
+If you are getting bored at home and a new project is enticing.
 Composting is a new project that can benefit your garden and environment.

-To have the most efficient compost pile it’s important to know items you should not put in it.
+To have the most efficient compost pile, you must know the items you should not put in it.

-If you are new to starting your own compost check out this article I shared about starting one here.
+If you are new to starting your compost, check out this article I shared about creating one here.

 Here is a list of items to NOT put into your compost pile.